Want to learn more about this at Kettering Health?

 What treatments are available?

-Dr. Ashby notes that treatment of pelvic organ prolapse does not always include surgery, and he always discusses non-surgical options with patients.
+Dr. Evans notes that treatment of pelvic organ prolapse does not always include surgery, and he always discusses non-surgical options with patients.
 “We work with patients to find a solution that fits best for them and their lifestyle and treatment preferences.”

 One non-surgical option involves placing a device into the vagina that will help support tissues.
 When surgery is the best option, it can be done in the most minimally invasive approach possible.
-Most commonly the doctor will go through the vagina, sometimes using a laparoscope or occasional abdominal incision.
+Most commonly, the doctor will go through the vagina, sometimes using a laparoscope or occasional abdominal incision.

 Your doctor may also refer you to pelvic physical therapy.
-According to Nicole Cornett, DPT, pelvic physical therapy consists of helping with strengthening pelvic floor muscles, bladder retraining, diet modification and lifestyle changes, learning better posture and ergonomics, and becoming educated on proper lifting techniques and how to protect the body from certain straining or overuse.
+According to Nicole Cornett, DPT, pelvic physical therapy consists of helping with strengthening pelvic floor muscles, bladder retraining, diet modification, and lifestyle changes, learning better posture and ergonomics, and becoming educated on proper lifting techniques and how to protect the body from certain straining or overuse.
 These treatments are designed to improve pelvic alignment and stability.

 Who is at risk?

 The condition is most common in post-menopausal women.
-Childbirth and having multiple children puts women at a higher risk for pelvic organ prolapse, but is not the only factor.
+Childbirth and having multiple children puts women at a higher risk for pelvic organ prolapse but is not the only factor.
 Genetics, hypermobility, and anything that causes excessive pressure on the pelvic floor, such as obesity, chronic coughing or constipation, or heavy lifting and straining, are all risk factors as well.

-“The most important thing for women to know is that there are options for treatment,” says Dr. Ashby.
+“The most important thing for women to know is that there are options for treatment,” says Dr. Evans.
 “There are ways to improve your quality of life.
 If this is something that is bothering you—ask about it.”